CMakePP/CMakePPLang/paper/paper.md

 # Summary

-CMakePPLang is an object-oriented extension to the CMake language written entirely using the original CMake language with the goal of making projects built on CMake easier to create and maintain.
+CMakePPLang is an object-oriented extension to the CMake language written entirely using the original CMake language, with the goal of making projects built on CMake easier to create and maintain.
 That said, CMakePPLang has different coding practices, paradigms, and standards than the original CMake language, much in the same way that